Said Janan

-Mufti Said Janan is a Pakistani politician from Hangu District who served as the member of the Khyber Pakhtunkhwa Assembly for the Jamiat Ulema-e-Islam (F).
+Said Janan is a Pakistani politician from Hangu District who served as the member of the Khyber Pakhtunkhwa Assembly for the Jamiat Ulema-e-Islam (F).
 He also served as chairman and member of the different committees.

 Political career

-Mufti Said Janan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamiat Ulema-e-Islam (F) from PK-43 (Hangu-II) in 2013 Pakistani general election.
+Mufti Said Janan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamiat Ulema-e-Islam (F) from PK-43 (Hangu-II) in the 2013 Pakistani general election.

 He also contested the 2018 General Elections but he only managed to secure 44 votes.